DanJFletcher/bare-bones/README.md

 ### Recap
 - `src` is where development takes place.
 - `build` is used for debugging purposes.
 It contains code that has been compiled, prefixed and potentially other processing.
-It's sometimes necassary to be able to view this code, and so the `build` files are not minified, so that they can be read/debugged by a developer.
+It's sometimes necessary to be able to view this code, and so the `build` files are not minified, so that they can be read/debugged by a developer.
 - `dist` is the final stage in the workflow.
 These files are completely compressed and unreadable.
 No developer should ever set eyes on the contents within.
 It's for computers only ;)

 ## Set up